mahnoor-shahid/nilm_analyzer_tutorials/readme.md

 ### To Do:
 - get started/ config/ utils/ processed csv
-- sampling how to do
+- make all columns lower case
 - data downloading to source
+- get durations
+- stats of raw
+- corrupted check
+- make this a submodule to dtw
 - about repo cite article and link to pdf
 - comment every package imported
 - logs
+- sampling how to do